10 Minute read:

 Why?

-Well, there are thousands of graduates out there with similar degree qualifications; so how can you differentiate yourself from the ‘rest’?
+There are thousands of graduates out there with similar degree qualifications; so how can you differentiate yourself from the ‘rest’?

 We have selected our Top 10 to share with you.

-1. Decide: What Do You Want?
+1. Decide: What do you want?

 what-do-you-want--1

 Stop!
-Before you even fire up your laptop think about your career path and what you want to achieve.
+Before you even fire up your laptop, think about your career path and what you want to achieve.

-[Important: Anything is possible, and every one starts somewhere.
+Important: Anything is possible, and every one starts somewhere.
 Please don’t limit what is possible for you.
 Think about Indra Nooyi who went to secondary school then studied Chemistry and Maths at university.
-Cycle forward a few years, and she is the CEO of Pepsi and one of the most influential women in business.]
+Cycle forward a few years, and she is the CEO of Pepsi and one of the most influential women in business.

 2. Audit Your Skills And Attributes